awsdocs/amazon-s3-userguide/doc_source/notification-how-to-event-types-and-destinations.md

 # Event notification types and destinations<a name="notification-how-to-event-types-and-destinations"></a>

 Amazon S3 supports several event notification types and destinations where the notifications can be published\.
 You can specify the event type and destination when configuring your event notifications\.
+Only one destination can be specified for each event notification\.

 **Topics**
 + [Supported event destinations](#supported-notification-destinations)